jstetich/Casco_Bay_CSOs/Derived_Data/DATA_NOTES.md

 There may be no easy way to make these data fully consistent.
 However, to prevent severe misinterpretation of the 2015 data, we looked at each CSO to determine how often it was marked with either the "--" code or the "BLOCK" code.
-A total of eleven CSOs were not monitoried during at least on CSO event.
+A total of eleven CSOs were not monitored during at least one CSO event.

 Three CSOs were always marked as not monitored: